 It doesn’t do any good to invest time and/or money into brand visuals or a website design unless you have taken the time to fully develop a clear brand strategy.
 Otherwise, your brand and website won’t work as well and you’ll end up having to go back and tweak it again and again.

-That’s why I recommend starting with the brand strategy first.
+That’s why I recommend starting with the brand strategy as the first thing to do when branding your business.

 And even better, you’ll be able to repeat this over and over in your business for even more clarity as you grow your business (and it can be applied to each of your offerings as well as when you shift, pivot, or evolve in your business).

-When you take the time to do this first, you’ll have the core of your marketing strategy and key brand messaging already established.
+When you take the time to do this as the first thing to do when branding your business, you’ll have the core of your marketing strategy and key brand messaging already established.
 If you’ve tried all the marketing tactics and aren’t really seeing any results, it’s probably because your brand strategy isn’t solid yet.

 Developing your brand strategy first builds trust and loyalty with your community, creates connections and relationships, establishes your authority, and generates visibility so that your marketing can spring forward from this trampoline you’ve built.